ticean/ptchfrknzb/README.md

 Ptchfrknzb is a Chrome browser extension that scrapes the content of a webpage and searches NzbMatrix.

-It presents the NzbMatrix search results within the webpage, and lets the user take action.

-It's like CouchPotato's Automatic Movie Downloader, but it leaves out the vowels.
+It's like CouchPotato's Automatic Movie Downloader, but is applicable to more sites.
+It also leaves out the vowels.

 ### Supported Sites ###